zamalali/langchain-code/README.md

     -   **`code-agent`**: Makes and validates code changes using small, verifiable diffs and running tests.
     -   **`git-agent`**: Manages version control by staging files and crafting informative commit messages.

 This multi-agent system allows for a clear separation of concerns and more robust execution of complex plans.
+The `deepagent` command directly utilizes this Deep Agent architecture.

 ### Available Tools